 The best time of day to visit the Keukenhof is as soon as it opens or the last few hours before it closes, as the gardens attract huge crowds.
 These hours are also the best for good photos, as the sunlight isn't as bright, which washes out the spectacular color of the flowers.

-An easy day trip from Amsterdam, I recommend allowing at least two hours in the Keukenhof Gardens and about two hours for a bike ride or drive through the bulb fields.
+Seeing the flowers is an easy day trip from Amsterdam, but allow at least two hours in the Keukenhof Gardens and about two hours for a bike ride or drive through the bulb fields.

 06 of 06